kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 - limit is multiplied by the number of instances (which is bad)
 - less traffic in the mesh (traffic does )

-###### Verdict

-It seems that it only makes sense on egress, we don't want the ratelimit to be changing with number of instances.

 ##### MeshRetry